 One of the most daunting things about going to college is figuring out student loans.
 This is especially true if you are trying to compare federal versus private loans.
 Private loans are a great option if your federal loans don’t cover your education cost.
 There are a few things you should know about these loans.
 Read on to determine if these are right for you.

 What are private student loans?

-Filling out a FAFSA determines your eligibility for grants, school scholarships, and federal loans.
+Filling out a FAFSA (Free Application for Federal Student Aid) determines your eligibility for grants, school scholarships, and federal loans.
 The federal government administers these loans.

 However, if this money doesn’t cover your entire cost of attending college, a private student loan might be right for you.

 A private student loan is one that is not lent by the government.
 This means the money does not come from the government.
 Instead, it comes from private companies, such as credit unions, banks, and online companies.

 If you choose to go this route, you will apply and get a credit check or credit score for the company that you choose.
 Undergraduates will also need a cosigner to get approved for a private loan.